DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/9 Types/ChartZoomAndPanMode.md

 ---
 ---
 ##### shortDescription
-Specifies whether users are allowed to zoom and/or pan the argument axis.
-Specifies whether users are allowed to zoom and/or pan the value axis.
+Specifies whether users are allowed to zoom and/or pan the argument and value axis.

 ---
 <!--